Chickpea Curry

 Instructions:

-1. Saute the Aromatics - Heat 15ml oil in a large saucepan or deep skillet over medium heat.
-Add the diced onion and cook for 5 to 7 minutes, stirring occasionally, until soft and translucent.
-Add the minced garlic and grated ginger and cook for a further 2 minutes until fragrant.
+Heat 15 ml (1 tbsp) neutral oil in a large saucepan over medium heat.
+Add the diced onion and cook for 5–7 minutes until soft and translucent.
+Add the minced garlic and grated ginger and cook for a further 2 minutes until fragrant. - Add the Spices

-5. Stir in the Cashew Cream - Reduce the heat to low before adding the cashew cream.
-Pour it into the curry and stir gently until fully incorporated.
-Do not boil after adding the cashew cream as it can cause the sauce to split.
-Squeeze in fresh lime juice and stir through.
-Taste and adjust salt, pepper, and cayenne as needed.
+Reduce the heat to low before adding the cashew cream.
+Pour it in and stir gently until fully incorporated.
+Do not boil after adding.
+Squeeze in fresh lime juice and stir through. - Serve

-6. Serve Ladle the curry into bowls and garnish with fresh cilantro and a squeeze of lemon.
+Ladle into bowls and garnish with fresh cilantro and a squeeze of lemon.
 Serve with cooked rice or flatbread.